MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/userguide/working_with_containers.md

 ### 2. Creating and enumerating containers
 # Now, we can create a new container using this image:
-New-Container -Name "MyContainer" -ContainerImage $baseImage -SwitchName "CNet"
+New-Container -Name "MyContainer" -ContainerImage $baseImage -SwitchName "Virtual Switch"

 # Now we can enumerate all containers.
 Get-Container